baiyjmatheus/midterm-decision-maker/README.md

 # Getting Started
+  - Clone this repository
   - Install all dependencies (using `npm install` command).
-  - Run the development web server using `node index.js` command.
+  - Run the development web server using `node server.js` command.
   - Open `localhost:8080/` in your browser.